Fire-Dragon-DoL/boostit/README.md

 If applicable, please provide the url where we can find and interact with your running application.

 ### Time spent
-12 hours, divided as:
+14 hours, divided as:
 - Authentication, 4 hours
 - HTTP API endpoints and business logic 2 hours
 - JSONAPI specification 4 hours
-- UI 2 hours
+- UI 4 hours (CORS issues)

 ### Assumptions made
 - `/current` endpoint will return `0` if `/next` was never called